RoseBlume/PostmarketOS-Lomiri-Images/README.md

 Password: `123456`

-All images are located in releases.
-I am not responsible for any issues that may occur.
+All images are located in the "releases" folder.
+Please note that I am not responsible for any issues that may occur.
 Use these images at your own risk.

 **Built Device Images**

 1. Pinephone
 2. Pinephone Pro
 3. Pinebook Pro